-Teaching Artist Roster applications will be reviewed on a quarterly schedule: September 2021, December 2021, March 2022, and June 2022.
-Applications submitted by the first day of those months will be reviewed by the panel within the same month.
-Applications received after the first day of these months will be reviewed by the panel in the following quarter.
-After the monthly panel review, applicants will be notified if they have moved on to Phase 2 by the end of the month in which it was reviewed.
+Applications for the AiE Teaching Artist Roster are accepted on a rolling basis and reviewed quarterly (September, December, April, and June).
+Applications submitted by the first day of those months will be reviewed by the panel within the same quarter, and applications received after the first day of these months will be reviewed by the panel in the following review cycle.
+After the panel review, applicants will be notified if they have moved on to Phase 2 (see processes for Phase 1 and Phase 2 below).